My Batman Collection

 Do you like the 60's Batman cassette tape in the middle, one guess who doesn't have a tape player in their house.

-The Batboat on the right is the only Dinky item I have still in a box
+The Batboat on the right is the only Corgi item I have still in a box.

 yes over to the left is another Batman '89 VHS tape.

-Despite their highly inflated prices, the Warner Bros store did sometimes have some really nice and affordable stuff - like the clock in the middle.
-I once had a vocal argument with a WB staff member in Qld after they were selling a towel and face washer set for $90.
-I said how could they believe that this price was justified and her response was "the collectors will buy it".
+Despite their highly inflated prices, the Warner Bros store did sometimes have some really nice and affordable stuff - like the clock in the middle - but that didn't happen often.
+In fact I once had a vocal argument with a WB staff member in Queensland after they were selling a towel and face washer set for $90 (probably worth about $40).
+I said how could they believe this price was justified as it was clearly a rip off and her response was "the collectors will buy it".
+I was livid!

 Sometimes getting a collectable from a friend is a joke at your expense.
-In the middle in front of the clock is a stack of slide strips that are designed to go into a small slide projector.
-The guy who gave them to me (about 30 in total) laughed his head off when I discovered that all of them had exactly the same pictures.
+In front of the clock is a stack of slide strips (about 30 in total) that are designed to go into a small slide projector.
+The guy who gave them to me laughed his head off when I discovered that all of them had exactly the same pictures.